MICHAEL F. BROWN, LT, USN

 ★★★ Memorial Monday ★★★

-He was survived by his wife, Lisa, as well as his parents, a brother, and a sister.
+Lee was survived by his parents, brother, and two sisters.

 To Honor! ⚓